Kubernetes Environments

 Launching the Agent from the YAML File

-You can launch the StreamSets
+You can launch the IBM StreamSets

 Kubernetes agent using the YAML file that Control Hub